-Quests - All scripts run through the quest system, and if the quest is pushed by the Story Manager or adds new objects or NPCs to the world, there is no way to safely remove that mod at all.
+Quests - Quests are the heart of the game.
+There are many different types of quests, not just the ones that the player sees.
+Scripts are used to start and progress them.
+Do not uninstall in the middle of a playthrough.
+There is no way to safely remove a quest mod for several reasons, including scripting.
 Dummy quests are those with just a script for script injection or mod maintenance purposes.
 Dialogue quests add new dialogues to vanilla NPCs or new NPCs.
 New followers will have several sets of quests running simultaneously to hook into the Followers System.
-New quests can be those that add objectives for the player to do during gameplay.
-Most new quests function better near the end of your load order.
+New quests can be those that add objectives for the player to do during gameplay or add new random encounters.
+Most new quests that give the player something to do function better near the end of your load order.
 Some of those quest mods also come with a holotape that players will need to use to turn off the script when not in use.

 Workshop/Settlement Building Mods - Many settlement workshop mods add menus by way of script injection and come equipped with either a holotape or a chem to be built in the Chemistry Station.
 Many also require Settlement Menu Manager.
 This requirement is a scripted hook that looks for SMM in your load order.

 If you have any questions about Papyrus or scripted mods in your load order, come join us on Discord.